-During 2017, in an effort to further our organizational objectives including, improved operating efficiency, customer outcomes and employee satisfaction, we initiated a multi-year plan to consolidate and relocate some of our existing offices to highly modern and more collaborative workspaces with short-term financial commitments.
+During 2017, in an effort to further our organizational objectives, including improved operating efficiency, customer outcomes and employee satisfaction, we initiated a multi-year plan to consolidate and relocate some of our existing offices to modern and more collaborative workspaces with short-term financial commitments.
 These workspaces are also more centrally located for our employees and closer to our customers and prospects.
-Restructuring costs incurred to date and expected to be incurred consist primarily of costs to terminate existing lease agreements, contractual lease payments, net of estimated sublease income, upon vacating space as part of the plan, as well as costs to relocate affected employees and write-off leasehold improvement assets that we will no longer use.
-We currently expect to incur before-tax restructuring costs associated with these activities of between \$8.5 million and \$9.5 million, of which \$5.4 million have been incurred through 2018.
-We expect that a significant portion of the remaining costs expected will be incurred in 2019.
-Our updated estimates reflect the more aggressive actions taken to relocate and consolidate some of our offices than we had originally anticipated.
-We also expect to incur employee severance costs related to the plan; however, these costs cannot be reasonably estimated at this time.
+Restructuring costs incurred prior to our adoption of ASU 2016-02 on January 1, 2019 consisted primarily of costs to terminate lease agreements, contractual lease payments, net of estimated sublease income, upon vacating space as part of the plan, as well as insignificant costs to relocate affected employees and write-off facilities-related fixed assets that we would no longer use.